MyGradeSource/MyGradeSource.github.io/_posts/2016-03-12-my-gradesource.md

 There you go!
 The result just came out!
 ![](/src/4.png)

-If you want to see the whole table, you can click "Show All.." button that will use default web browser to open the source website.
+If you want to see the whole table, you can click the "Show All.." button which will open the source website in your default web browser.
 ![](/src/1.png)

-If you don't have secret number since you didn't take this course, don't worry!
+Don’t have a secret number because you didn't take this course?
+Don’t worry!
-We've prepared a demo mode for you!
-Just type "demo" in the textfield.
+We’ve prepared a demo mode for you!
+Just type “demo” in the textfield.
 ![](/src/5.png)

-The application will randomly pick up a secret number and show the result!
+The application will randomly pick a secret number and show the result!
 ![](/src/6.png)

-That's simple, right?
+It's simple, right?
 Enjoy our "My GradeSource"!